statisticsnorway/dapla-start-ui/README.md

 This is a react based frontend app.
 One the main functionality served is to create GitHub repository for the team which holds the Terraform code needed to provision resources for the team.

-### Try this application locally

-The first time you clone the repository, remember to run `yarn` or `yarn install`.

-Run `yarn start` and navigate to `http://localhost:3000`.

 ## Development